 Additionally, students attend three Summer Institutes.
 The Ed.D.
 Summer Institute is an one-week educational residency held each year of the three years of your doctoral education.
 Courses and activities run from 8am-6pm, Monday-Friday on the Seattle University Campus.
 The activities include lectures, guest speakers, group projects, and off-site visits.
 This summer experience will give students the opportunity to meet their classmates and professors face to face and complete various collaborative learning exercises designed to build essential leadership skills.

 The basic calendar framework is three years of coursework followed by research for the dissertation.
 There are four quarters per year: June-August, September-December, January-March, April-June with two courses (6 credits) per quarter.
 This calendar was designed to be sensitive to the working professional, while maintaining the integrity of Ed.D. level work.

-Peer learning and a sustained learning network are essential hallmarks of the Ed.D program.
+Peer learning and a sustained network are essential hallmarks of the Ed.D. program.
 As a result, students will progress through the program as part of a cohort, taking the same courses and accomplishing program milestones together.
-We intentionally build a diverse cohort of students to contribute to the dynamic learning environment in the program.
-Learning will occur through robust dialogue, shared learning experiences, and presenting of current professional work and doctoral research.
+We intentionally build a diverse community of scholars who foster a dynamic learning environment through robust dialogue, shared learning experiences, and the presentation of current professional work and doctoral research.

-Individual cohort profiles vary significantly by program, but here is the big picture for the class that entered in 2019-2020:
+Individual cohort profiles vary significantly by program, but here is the big picture for the Ed.D. students who entered in 2019-2020:

 Note: All class profile numbers are accurate as of October 4, 2019.